 The rise of the web has allowed countless businesses to reach a wider market.
-Not only that, it has given rise to countless new online-only businesses. fuelled by the exponential rise of mobile connections.
+Not only that, it has given rise to countless new online-only businesses, fueled by the exponential rise of mobile connections.

 Building an online store from scratch is a mammoth task, and fortunately, an unnecessary one.
-Today, there is a huge variety of e-commerce software from which to choose.
-Most e-commerce software will provide businesses with standard functionality such as the ability to showcase products, take payments online and manage customers.
+Today, there is a huge variety of e-commerce platform packages from which to choose.

 Others will provide more sophisticated functionality, such as online marketing features, the ability to manage or integrate with in-store systems and the provision of APIs.